alem-platform/foundation/triple-s/README.md

 You will implement core functionalities to manage storage containers, known as "buckets" in the S3 paradigm.
 Buckets are fundamental units in the storage system where files (objects) are stored.
 This phase involves creating, listing, and deleting buckets via REST API endpoints, ensuring all responses conform to the XML format required by Amazon S3 specifications.

+Note: Authentication and authorization are outside the scope of this project.
+All operations can be performed without credentials.

 ### API Endpoints for Bucket Management

 #### You will create three primary API endpoints: